yawaramin/scala-modules/README.md

     `newtype B = Int` creating two completely distinct types `A` and `B` despite being literally the same type.

+  - SML functors are actually modelled using formal logic techniques which I won't pretend to understand--just appreciate.

   - It's possible and sometimes even desirable to get different results from two modules which have been created by the same functor.
 This despite the general idea behind functors being to abstract